 Whether you are looking for just a small number of roof slates or are wishing to place a bulk order, please do not hesitate to contact Roof slates for all your reclaimed slates, and we can assure you that you will be more than happy with the service and roof slates you receive.

-Roof slates supplied the reclaimed slates for the new set of the most famous Street in the uk.
+Roof slates supplied the reclaimed slate for the new set of the most famous Street in the uk.

 12,000 - 24 x 14 reclaimed welsh slate supplied for Coronation Streets new set.

-Roof slates is one of the largest supplier of roof slates in the uk.
+Roof slates is one of the largest supplier of reclaimed welsh slate in the uk.

 DIY SOS: Building A Veteran's Village

 Reclaimed Welsh Slate.

 Roof slates supplies Channel 4's - Grand Design's - Chez Jallot:

 We delivered 18,000 Balmoral Grey Chinese Roofing Slate.